-These Instant Pot Drunken Beans are seriously savory, hearty, scrumptious, and are easily made in 30 min!
-This makes a wickedly delicious big batch, so if you have leftover…smile.
-Stovetop instructions included.
+These Drunken Beans (frijoles borrachos) are seriously savory, hearty, and scrumptious, and are easily made in 30 min!
+This makes a wickedly delicious big batch, so if you have leftoversā¦smile.
+Stovetop, slow cooker, and Instant Pot instructions are included.Ā

-Today we’re making Drunken Beans, a.k.a Frijoles Borrachos.
-They are beyond easy to make, especially because we are using the Instant Pot.
+Today weāre making Drunken Beans, a.k.a.
+Frijoles Borrachos.
+They are beyond easy to make and delicious.
+Youāll love them!

-You’ll love them.
-They’re hearty, warm, and rustic.
-Basically, they’re the definition of comfort food.
-Bonus: They are made with a beer (wink).
+Theyāre hearty, warm, and rustic.
+Basically, theyāre the definition of comfort food.
+They are made with a beer (wink).
 Don’t fret!
-Most of the alcohol from the beer boil out during cooking.
+The alcohol from the beer boils out during cooking.
+You can make this recipe with dry beans or canned beans; I have included instructions for both.

-What are drunken beans – frijoles borrachos?
+What are drunken beans or frijoles borrachos?Ā

-For those of you who’ve never tried drunken beans, they are basically pinto beans simmered in Mexican beer and bacon.
+For those of you whoāve never tried drunken beans, they are basically pinto beans simmered in Mexican beer and bacon.
 YUM!

-These Drunken Beans are one of my favorite side dishes to take to summer potlucks and barbecues since they are the perfect accompaniment to burgers, chicken, carne asada, or whatever you’re grillin’ up.
+These Drunken Beans are one of my favorite side dishes to take to summer potlucks and barbecues since they are the perfect accompaniment to burgers, chicken, carne asada, or whatever youāre grillinā up.

 You’ll need: